 But don't worry!
-It will reopen again later in 2017!
+It will reopen again in October 2017!

 Planned & Present is a step-by-step guide on how to organise the chaos of family life while still leaving space to enjoy it.

 Through the seven lessons you will work through the Planned and Present Workflow which, will help you change your mindset and behaviours to get you organised at home for the long term.
 21 day challenges tell you what to do each day, which to use an old adage is effectively giving you a fish - I am going to teach you how to fish.

 You will learn how to use the workflow time and time again to adjust your planning and organising as your family stages, ages and circumstances change.